dxw/dxw-cache-control/README.md

 Where this section is available each template config will state which post type this will affect.

 - $template_name cache: sets the max-age value for the template.
-- Overrides taxonomy cache age: sets wthere this template setting can override a configured taxonomy cache config, only applies to posts, taxonomy cache setting is always preferred on archive pages.
+- Overrides taxonomy cache age: sets where this template setting can override a configured taxonomy cache config, only applies to posts, taxonomy cache setting is always preferred on archive pages.

 ## Priority of configuration directives